babbleberry/rpi4-osdev/part10-multicore/README.md

 #define MAIN_STACK      0x400000
 ```

 `LOCAL_CONTROL` is the address of the ARM_CONTROL register.
-At the top of our `_start:` section we'll set this to zero, effectively telling the ARM main timer to use the crystal clock as a source, and to set the increment value to 1:
+At the top of our `_start:` section we'll set this to zero, effectively telling the ARM main timer to use the crystal clock as a source and set the increment value to 1:

 ```c
 ldr     x0, =LOCAL_CONTROL   // Sort out the timer